 BUSINESS CLIMATE SURVEY FOR SWEDISH COMPANIES IN KENYA 2025

 A REPORT FROM TEAM SWEDEN IN KENYA

 TABLE OF CONTENTS

-FOREWORD 4
+FOREWORD 3

-EXECUTIVE SUMMARY 5
+ABOUT THE SURVEY 5

+ECONOMIC OUTLOOK 6

-ABOUT THE SURVEYECONOMIC OUTLOOKTHE MARKET 6
+THE MARKET 10

 HOW SWEDISH COMPANIES SUCCEED IN KENYA 16

 ACTING SUSTAINABLY 19

+CONTACT US 24

 KEY CONTRIBUTORS TO THIS REPORT

 Business Sweden in Kenya Winfred Kiarie & Frederic Foerster

 Embassy of Sweden in Kenya Camilla Prawitz

 FOREWORD

 In a world marked by rapid geopolitical shifts and economic interdependence, the partnership between Kenya and Sweden stands out as both resilient and forward-looking.
 What began in 1963, shortly after Kenya's independence, has grown into a multifaceted relationship spanning trade, development cooperation, and innovation.
 As nations recalibrate their alliances in response to climate change, inflationary pressures, and global supply chain challenges, Kenya and Sweden have continued to strengthen their ties.
 Trade remains a cornerstone of this collaboration, fuelling not only commerce but also technology transfer and sustainable practices.
 Sweden's key exports to Kenya include telecommunication equipment, paper, machinery, manufactured goods, medical equipment, and vehicles, while Kenya's main exports to Sweden are coffee, cut flowers, fruits, and vegetables.

 We are pleased to present the 2025 edition of the Business Climate Survey for Swedish Companies in Kenya, developed jointly by Business Sweden and the Embassy of Sweden in Nairobi.
 This survey presents insights from Swedish companies operating in Kenya, shedding light on their experiences, perceptions, and outlook for doing business in one of Africa's most dynamic markets.

 This report serves as a valuable tool for both Swedish companies and local stakeholders by providing an evidence-based overview of the opportunities and challenges facing businesses in Kenya.
 It highlights market trends, investment intentions, and key operational concerns, offering practical insights that can inform strategic decisions, policy discussions, and efforts to improve the ease of doing business.
 By capturing the voice of Swedish enterprises on the ground, the report supports deeper collaboration between the private sector and public institutions and helps identify areas where reforms and partnerships can drive sustainable growth.

 Kenya continues to hold a central role in East Africa as a commercial and logistical hub, offering Swedish companies a strategic base for expansion across the region.
 With a diversified economy, a dynamic consumer market with a growing middle class, and a strong entrepreneurial spirit, Kenya remains an attractive destination for Swedish enterprises seeking long-term partnerships and sustainable growth.
 In 2025, Kenya's economic prospects are buoyed by easing inflation and improved access to credit.
 Yet, this progress unfolds amid persistent concerns around Kenya's debt vulnerability, cost of doing business, climate shocks, and shifting global trade realities.
 This year's Business Climate Survey shows that Swedish businesses remain optimistic about Kenya's potential, with strong intentions to increase turnover and invest further.
 At the same time, challenges such as regulatory complexity and cost of operations continue to impact business performance.
 By presenting these findings, we aim to support informed decision-making by both policymakers and business leaders and to foster an open dialogue on how to create a more conducive and competitive business climate.

-We thank all the Swedish companies that took the time to share their perspectives.
-Your contributions are vital to shaping a clearer understanding of the market and strengthening the partnership between Sweden and Kenya in the years to come.
-We hope this report will serve as a useful resource to all stakeholders whether already active or those exploring opportunities to engage in and contribute to Kenya's growth and Swedish Kenyan business ties.
+AMBASSADOR'S ENDORSEMENT

+I am pleased to present the 2025 Business Climate Survey for Swedish companies in Kenya.
+This report offers valuable insights into both the opportunities and the challenges facing Swedish businesses in the Kenyan market today.
+It reflects the voices of our companies on the ground - a business community that remains cautiously optimistic despite a complex environment.
+The Embassy of Sweden, in close cooperation with Business Sweden, will continue to support Swedish enterprises as they navigate this dynamic and evolving landscape.